Nagano (city): Overview

-Nagano City, located in the former Shinano Province, developed from the Nara period (AD 710 to 794) as a temple town (monzen machi).
-The city of Nagano is home to Zenkō-ji, a 7th-century Buddhist temple that is listed as a Japanese national treasure.
-Zenkō-ji was established in its current location in 642 AD.
-The location of Zenkō-ji is approximately 2 kilometers from the present-day central Nagano Station.
-During the Sengoku Period, the Age of Warring States, Nagano was the site of a series of battles, the Battles of Kawanakajima, between 1553 and 1564.
-During the Edo period (1603 and 1868), as the city developed, Nagano became an important post station (shukuba) on the Hokkoku Kaidō highway which connected Edo (present day Tokyo) with the Sea of Japan coast.
-Following the Meiji restoration, Nagano became the first established modern town in Nagano prefecture on April 1, 1897.
+Nagano City, located in the former Shinano Province, developed in the Nara period (AD 710 to 794) as a temple town (monzen machi).
+The city of Nagano is home to Zenkō-ji, a 7th-century Buddhist temple that is listed as a Japanese National Treasure.
+Zenkō-ji was established at its current location in 642 AD.
+The location of Zenkō-ji is approximately two kilometers from the present-day central Nagano Station.

+Between 1553 and 1564, during the Sengoku Period, the Age of Warring States, Nagano was the site of a series of conflicts known as the Battles of Kawanakajima.
+During the Edo period (1603 and 1868), as the city developed, Nagano became an important post station (shukuba) on the Hokkoku Kaidō highway which connected Edo (present day Tokyo) with coast of the Sea of Japan.
+Following the Meiji restoration, Nagano became the first established modern town in Nagano prefecture, on April 1, 1897.